2019 CSA SHARES

-Spring/Summer Share: Our 16week farm share, runs for 17 weeks from May through early September, allowing each member to take a week off (with 3 days notice given to the farmers) anytime throughout the season or an extra $25 can be paid to pickup all 16 weeks.
+Spring/Summer Share: Our 15 week farm share, runs for 16 weeks from May through early September, allowing each member to take a week off (with 3 days notice given to the farmers) anytime throughout the season or an extra $25 can be paid to pickup all 16 weeks.

 Fall Share: Our 10 week Fall share will run from mid-September through mid-November.

 Full Season: Our 25 week Full Season share runs from the mid-May through mid-November with two built in weeks off; 1 week chosen by the member during the Spring/Summer and 1 week in September (the farmer’s break).

 Work Share Full Season: Our Work Share is the same as the Full Season share only these members commit to two Sunday workdays throughout the season, scheduled between May and November; in which share members can come out and work with us, the farmers, on a specific project such as planting tomatoes and peppers, harvesting onions or potatoes, or our fall garlic planting.
 The Work Share is offered for those members who are interested in helping out in the fields and learning about our farming practices first hand.
 The Work Share is discounted from the regular full season price.
 Each Work Share is required to attend 2 separate farm workdays regardless of how many people, representing the 1 share, come on any given day.
 This is to get a larger picture of the farm through the season.